Enter the total power in Watts, and the total time to calculate the equivalent KWH (Kilowatt-hours).

-A watt is a measure of power, and hours is a measure of time.
+A watt is a measure of power, and hours are a measure of time.
 Multiply power by times yields energy, and that’s why KWH is considered a derived unit of energy.
 It’s not officially recognized by the SI unit system, although the derived unit of joules is.

 The following formula is used to calculate KWH:

 The formula can also be simplified to simply KW*hours.
 THE KWH formula is one of the easiest to remember.
 This is because the formula itself is written into the name KWH.

 How to calculate KWH

 Now that we know the formula for calculating kilowatt-hours, we can go over an example of how to calculate it.
 Let’s take the example of trying to calculate the KWH usage of a light bulb.